 Estimating the potential ecological carrying capacity (ECC) of the Forest of Dean area was essential to inform a population viability analysis (PVA).
 The PVA predicts whether a stable population of pine martens could establish in the area.
 Here the PVA was also used to assess the impacts of a second population in Wales/west England, and the impact of release cohort size on the likelihood of population establishment.
-Three methods were used to estimate ecological carrying capacity; abundance of available habitat and estimated pine marten density, abundance of available habitat and estimated pine marten density, abundance of available habitat and estimated pine marten by abundance of available habitat and estimated pine marten density.
-The population model.
+Three methods were used to estimate ecological carrying capacity; abundance of available habitat and estimated pine marten density, abundance of available habitat and estimated pine marten home range size, and a HexSim spatially-explicit population model.
 Vortex was used for the PVA.
 The mean ECC across three different methods was 195.7 individuals.
 Using the range of ECC estimates resulted in a density across the Core Reintroduction Area of between 0.07 and 0.43 pine martens per km2.
 The PVA showed that an ECC lower than 195.7 would increase extinction risk.
 Adult mortality was also a key factor in influencing extinction risk.
 A second release into the Wales/West England region greatly reduced the long-term extinction risk of the meta-population, from 0.22 to a minimum of 0.05.
 A release cohort of between 40 and 60 individuals gives a high likelihood of population survival for 20 years, but release numbers should be adaptive to observed mortality rates.